 The 19th century saw the inception of many of the appliances we know and depend on today.
 This includes small appliances like the electric mixer (patented in 1885) as well as big appliances like the dishwasher (patented in 1850).
 Since that time, the appliance industry has come a long way.
 Thanks to the integration of smart technology, household appliances have long surpassed mere functionality.
-Wi-Fi connectivity is becoming much more commonplace, making it possible to facilitate anything from your grocery list to your appliance functionality from your smart phone.
-That being said, Wi-Fi connectivity isn’t the only exciting thing to happen to appliances recently so keep reading for our rundown of the latest, greatest, and smartest in appliance innovation available to consumers.
+Wi-Fi connectivity is becoming much more commonplace, making it possible to facilitate anything from your grocery list to your appliance functionality from your smartphone.
+That being said, Wi-Fi connectivity isn’t the only exciting development in appliances as of late, so keep reading for our rundown of the latest, greatest, and smartest in appliance innovation.

 Premium Design